frax01/project/docs/Design Document.md

 ### [SC-06] A tutor wants to cancel an activity

 Michele is a tutor at Tiber Club.
 He organized a trekking activity, but due to the weather he needs to cancel it.
-He can to to the app, select that activity and easily cancel it.
+He can go to the app, select that activity and easily cancel it.
 It will disappear from the members and parents apps.

 ### [SC-07] A member or a parent wants to be notified of new activities